 Rachelle is a postdoctoral researcher in mathematical modelling in the Wildlife Ecology and Management Team at Manaaki Whenua – Landcare Research, Lincoln.
 Her passion for applying mathematical and statistical approaches to solve problems arising in biology, is regularly revitalised by tramping adventures into the beautiful South Island Alps, and a great appreciation for the vibrant native wildlife to be found there.
 Rachelle’s current work involves quantifying biodiversity outcomes from NZ’s pest control, individual-based simulation modelling for collective cell or animal movement, and spatiotemporal modelling of population dynamics.
 Of note, Rachelle was the Inaugural Chair, Te Pūnaha Whānau Committee from 2014 to 2015.
 More about Rachelle here.

-Dr Rebecca Priestley is a Senior Lecturer in the Science in Society Group at Victoria University of Wellington.
+Dr Rebecca Priestley is an Associate Professor in the Science in Society Group at Victoria University of Wellington.
 Rebecca’s passion for science from a young age, as well as her love of reading and writing, inspired her to embark on a long and rewarding career in the field of science communication and the history of science.
 Rebecca has numerous publications to her name and is a regular contributor to the New Zealand Listener.
 She was awarded the 2016 Prime Minister’s Science Communication Prize and has since established the Aotearoa New Zealand Science Journalism Fund.
 More about Rebecca here.